Covid vaccine: Fertility and miscarriage claims fact-checked

 They are not so good at monitoring side-effects that are common in the population - such as changes to periods, miscarriages and heart problems.
 Seeing them in the data doesn't necessarily raise these red flags because you'd expect to see them anyway, vaccine or not.

-It's only if we start getting many more miscarriages than are seen in unvaccinated people that this data would prompt an investigation - and that's not been the case.
+It's only if we start getting many more miscarriages than are seen in unvaccinated people that this data would prompt an investigation - and that's not been the case so far.

 Some people have also shared graphs showing a big rise in the overall number of people reporting their experiences to these schemes compared with previous years, for other vaccines and drugs.

 This has been used to imply the Covid vaccine is less safe.
-But the rise doesn't tell us that, what it shows is that an unprecedented proportion of the population is being vaccinated.
+But the rise can't tell us that, it can only tell us that lots of people are reporting - possibly because an unprecedented proportion of the population is being vaccinated and it is a much talked-about subject.

 Vaccines could attack the placenta - No evidence

-A widely shared petition from Michael Yeadon, a scientific researcher, claimed the coronavirus's spike protein contained within the Pfizer and Moderna vaccines was similar to a protein called syncytin-1, involved in forming the placenta.
+A widely shared petition from Michael Yeadon, a scientific researcher who has made other misleading statements about Covid, claimed the coronavirus's spike protein contained within the Pfizer and Moderna vaccines was similar to a protein called syncytin-1, involved in forming the placenta.

 He speculated that this might cause antibodies against the virus to attack a developing pregnancy, too.